garrandall/popular-music-data/tracks/-oh--pretty-woman-van-halen.md

 Mercy!

-Pretty woman wont you pardon me
+Pretty woman won't you pardon me
 Pretty woman I couldn't help but see
 Pretty woman, Oh you look lovely as you could be
 Are you lonely just like me